openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-hostpath/hostpath-configuration.md

    reclaimPolicy: Delete
    volumeBindingMode: WaitForFirstConsumer
    ```
-    #### (Optional) Custom Node Labelling
+    #### (Optional) Custom Node Labeling

-    In Kubernetes, Hostpath LocalPV identifies nodes using labels such as `kubernetes.io/hostname=<node-name>`.
+    In Kubernetes, Local PV Hostpath identifies nodes using labels such as `kubernetes.io/hostname=<node-name>`.
 However, these default labels might not ensure each node is distinct across the entire cluster.
 To solve this, you can make custom labels.
 As an admin, you can define and set these labels when configuring a **StorageClass**.
 Here's a sample storage class:

     ```
     apiVersion: storage.k8s.io/v1